curateteaching/digitalpedagogy/keywords/prototype.md

 # "Balsamiq"
 ![screenshot](images/prototype--balsamiq.png)
-# Programming resources for visual interfaces
+* Type: Programming resources for visual interfaces
 * Copy of the artifact:
 * [https://balsamiq.com/](https://balsamiq.com/)
 * Balsamiq is a commercial online wireframing tool for people mocking up more or less conventional websites.
 It is intended to help get the interaction model right.
 Their slogan is: "Life's Too Short for Bad Software!"

 # "Marvel"
 ![screenshot](images/prototype--marvel-app.png)
-# Programming resources for visual interfaces
+* Type: Programming resources for visual interfaces
 * Copy of the artifact:
 * [https://marvelapp.com/](https://marvelapp.com/)
 Marvel is a free online prototyping tool for multiple devices.
 It allows the designer to use their own imagery for all components and link them up to show how the system will move among pages.

 # "D3"
 ![screenshot](images/prototype--D3.png)
-# Programming resources for visual interfaces
+* Type: Programming resources for visual interfaces
 * Copy of the artifact:
 * [http://d3js.org/](http://d3js.org/)
 * Mike Bostock, D3